abidbajwa951/Linux_Training/module4/class-1/SELinux-Security-Basics.md

 - **Mandatory Access Control (MAC):** SELinux enforces object-based security that cannot be bypassed by user discretion.

 ### Difference from Standard File Permissions:
-- **File Permissions:** Control which users or groups can read, write, or execute a file.
+- **File Permissions:** Control which users or groups can read, write, or execute a file known as `Discretionary Access Control (DAC)`
-- **SELinux Policies:** Control how files are used and accessed by processes, preventing unintended actions even by authorized users.
+- **SELinux Policies:** Control how files are used and accessed by processes, preventing unintended actions even by authorized users known as `Mandatory Access Control (MAC)`

 ### Example:
 With write access to a file, any program can edit it.
 SELinux ensures that only specific, trusted programs can write to certain files, reducing risks of data corruption or unauthorized modifications.